 The Natural Area designation over approximately the southern two parcels (about 300 feet deep on the west and about 600 feet deep on the east) protects the Ada Hayden watershed by serving as a buffer from future residential encroachment.
-This protection is limited, however, only to preventing it from being subdivided for residential development.
 Although the land within the Natural Area is currently developed with the golf course, the Natural Area policy precludes subdivisions for new residential development.
-If the Natural Area is removed, development could then occur anywhere on the golf course site.
-The applicant seeks to remove this designation from the property.

-The Watershed Protection Area provides justification if the City or County sought the development of regulations to protect the Ada Hayden Watershed.
-In this instance, the City adopted a conservation subdivision ordinance that governs all subdivision within the Ada Hayden Watershed for which the City has jurisdiction.
-A subdivision of this property, however, is not with the jurisdiction of the City of Ames.
-The County, though, also has a conservation subdivision ordinance.
-The applicant is not seeking a change to this designation.
+If the Natural Area is retained, development could occur to the north of the Area while the southern portion could be designated an outlot and protected with the placement of a conservation easement or a "no disturbance" easement over the Area.

+The Watershed Protection Area serves to protect the Skunk River from surface water runoff and pollutants.
+In combination with the Natural Area, these two designations support strong protection measures for Ada Hayden Lake.

 The Gateway Protection is described in the Ames Urban Fringe Plan as applying to entrances into Ames along major transportation corridors.
 This designation has led to the adoption of the Northeast, Southeast, and Southwest Overlay Zoning districts within Ames.
 No such overlay has been proposed along this US Highway 69 corridor.
-The applicant is not seeking a change to this designation.

 The 28E Implementation Agreement with Story County and Gilbert allows for Story County to retain full subdivision review authority in the Rural Services and Agricultural Conservation Area.
 The agreement also allows for notification and participation by Ames in any development action proposed in the Fringe.
-This participation allows the City to provide input on any specific mitigation measures that may be necessary for the County to apply and are supported by the Urban Fringe Plan designations.